deanoko/cse15l-lab-reports/lab-report.md

 ![Image](cd.png)

 *Example 2: Using cd with a Directory Path

 Command: cd lecture1

-Working Directory: /home/lecture1
+Working Directory: /home

 Output: No output (successful command)

 Explanation: Here, we specify a directory path as an argument, and the cd command takes us to that directory, as long as it exists.
 No output indicates success.

 ![Image](cdargument.png)

-*Example 3: Using cd with a File Path
+wrong*Example 3: Using cd with a File Path

 Command: cd en-us.txt

 Working Directory: /home/lecture1/messages

 Output: file can not be working directory.

 ![Image](cdfile.png)

 ---

-'Command 2 : ls (List)'
+`Command 2 : ls (List)`
 *Example 1: Using ls with No Arguments

 Command: ls